-Considering the vast majority of LSAT Logical Reasoning questions will have an argument in their stimulus, and the vast majority of those arguments will contain some sort of flawed reasoning, I thought I would take a moment to address a variety of the flaws that tend to appear with some frequency.
-In a series of posts I’ll examine a number of common mistakes that authors on the test make, which should prove useful for both Flaw in the Reasoning questions (a type that accounts for about 15% of all LR questions), as well as other question types that require you to respond to argumentation.
+The majority of LSAT Logical Reasoning questions have an argument in their stimulus and most will contain some sort of flawed reasoning.
+In this series, we will address a variety of the flaws that tend to appear with some frequency.
+I’ll examine common mistakes that authors on the test make.
+This should prove useful for Flaw in the Reasoning questions (which account for about 15% of LR questions.)
+It should also help with other question types that require you to respond to argumentation.

-“Because recent polling indicates that no voters in the county are strongly in favor of the proposed amendment, we can expect strong opposition to the amendment when it is voted on next month.”
+“Recent polling indicates that no voters in the county are strongly in favor of the proposed amendment.
+Therefore, we can expect strong opposition to the amendment when it is voted on next month.”

-Here we have evidence that no one finds the amendment to be extremely compelling, but does that necessarily mean that those same people are therefore strongly against it?
-Of course not, as it is entirely possible that some voters could be neutral towards the proposal, or even just mildly in favor of it.
+Here we have evidence that no one finds the amendment to be extremely compelling.
+But, does that necessarily mean that those same people are therefore strongly against it?
+Definitely not!
+It is entirely possible that some voters could be neutral toward or mildly in favor of the proposal.

-So on test day be sure to keep an eye out for any argument that has a binary (two-option) feel to it, and consider whether other, alternative courses of action could potentially exist.
-If more than two possibilities do exist, then the author has presented a False Dilemma and you can quickly scan the answer choices for the one that reflects that mistake.
+On test day, keep an eye out for any argument that has a binary (two-option) feel to it.
+Consider whether other, alternative courses of action could potentially exist.
+If more than two possibilities exist, then the author has presented a False Dilemma.
+This allows you to quickly scan the answer choices for the one that reflects that mistake.